DavidOrmsby/CityBikes_API/README.md

 Step 3: Joining The data together (joining_data.ipynb)

-- Here we finally join all the data together into one dataframe and create a SQL database of it
+- Here we  join all the data together
 - We also do some initial cleaning and EDA, but not much is needed